Guatemala City Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Guatemala without a visa for tourism or business purposes
+Citizens of most Western countries, Central America, and several other nations can enter Guatemala City without a pre-arranged visa for tourism or business purposes.

-The 90-day period applies to the entire CA-4 region, not each country individually.
-Passport must be valid for at least 6 months beyond entry date.
-Proof of onward travel and sufficient funds may be required.
+The 90-day allowance applies to the entire CA-4 region (Guatemala, El Salvador, Honduras, Nicaragua).
+Passport must be valid for at least six months beyond entry date.
+Proof of onward travel may be requested.

 Arrival Process